vacp2p/rfc-index/waku/standards/core/34/peer-exchange.md

 which is expected to be the outbound degree of the underlying [libp2p gossipsub](https://github.com/libp2p/specs/blob/master/pubsub/gossipsub/gossipsub-v1.1.md) mesh network.
-The recommended value for this outbound degree is 6 (see parameter `D` in [29/WAKU2-CONFIG](../../../informational/29/config.md)).
+The RECOMMENDED value for this outbound degree is 6 (see parameter `D` in [29/WAKU2-CONFIG](/waku/informational/29/config.md)).
-It is recommended for the cache to hold at least 10 times as many peers (60).
+It is RECOMMENDED for the cache to hold at least 10 times as many peers (60).

 The RECCOMENDED cache size also depends on the number of requesters a responder is expected to serve within a *refresh cycle*.